-- Anyone who’s a customer has given implicit consent.
+- Anyone who’s a customer has given inferred consent.
 They have a business relationship with you.
-Unless and until they ask you not to send them marketing material, there’s absolutely implicit consent to talk about business opportunities with you.
+Unless and until they ask you not to send them marketing material, there’s absolutely inferred consent to talk about business opportunities with you.

-- When you meet somebody at an event and exchange business cards, you do not have implicit consent to add them to your email list.
+- When you meet somebody at an event and exchange business cards, you do not have inferred consent to add them to your email list.

 That last one is important.